Norhaven/Jolt/README.md

     "valueExists": "#valueOf($.some.json.path)->#exists()"
 }
 ```
 If you are familiar with C# extension methods, this is the same sort of concept.
-We can interchangeably use any method as either static or piped and pretend that a method call is an instance method for a little while to help with readability.
+We can interchangeably use any method (including your own external methods) as either standalone or piped and pretend that a method call is an instance method for a little while to help with readability.
 We'll go into the available library methods further down, but let's talk first about how you'd possibly go about implementing your own method to use in a transformer.

 ## External Methods

 These are methods that you have created in your code.
 In order to use them, you will need to register them prior to using the transformer.
 Let's assume that you have the following C# method that you would like to be able to use.
 The easiest way to approach this is to use the `JoltExternalMethod` attribute from the `Jolt.Library` namespace.
+If the method name needs to be different when used from a transformer, specify an alias in the attribute constructor, such as `[JoltExternalMethod("differentName)]`.
 ```csharp
 using Jolt.Library;